Nisarg000/timetableGenerator/timetablechanges.md

 add a few more changes to the login screen and make it responsive add hovers to the login screen add the home button to the login screen

+In the registration page after signup the data is clearly displayed on the title screen which is not good also regex should be implemented for both the username and the password The database has still not been created so far
+Add a better animation for the checkbox
+Make a few more fields compulsory e.g. Gender, country and T&C